 During my toddler’s 18-month doctor’s visit, his pediatrician reassured us his behavior was normal.
 And by “this,” she meant a wailing, flailing toddler whom she had to contain in a wrestling hold.

-He cried so loud she had to take a quick break for him to calm down because she couldn’t hear anything through her stethoscope.
+He cried so loud she had to wait for him to calm down because she couldn’t hear through her stethoscope.
 “This is pretty common for this age,” she had told us.
 “We can expect similar behavior at the two-year-old appointment.”

 As predicted, he acted the same way when he returned at two-years-old.
-However, since she didn’t assure us that he’ll act up again for the 2.5-year-old appointment, I was a little nervice.
+But since she didn’t assure us he’ll act up again for the 2.5-year-old appointment, I was nervous.
 “Now we have no excuse!”
 I thought.

-1. Talk about the visit well before stepping into the doctor’s office
+1. Talk about the visit before going

 2. Play doctor and patient

-4. Point out interesting objects in the office
+4. Mention interesting objects in the office

 5. Load up on snacks

 A doctor’s appointment and meal times may not always line up together.
 Just in case, bring snacks and even your child’s lunch in case she gets hungry.
 You might schedule the appointment right before snack time so she can eat after all is said and done.

 Not sure what to do when the kids get sick?
 Download my FREE cheat sheet!
 The first page include ideas on what you can do, while the second page is a blank template to fill with your own ideas.
 And finally, I include a dosage tracker to record the medicine you offer.
 Download it below: